ulixee/platform/datastore/docs/basics/datastore.md

 #### **Arguments**:

-- datastoreId `string`.
+- id `string`.
 The unique id of this Datastore.
-Required for deployment.
+This will be used in your queries, along with the version.
+It's required for deployment, but a temporary id will be generated if you "start" a Datastore.
+Ids can contain lowercase letters, numbers and dashes.
 - version `string`.
-A semver string for the Datastore version.
+A semver string for the Datastore version. (eg, 1.0.0).
 - name `string`.
 Optional name for this Datastore to be used in Documentation websites.
 - description `string`.
 Optional description for this Datastore to be used in Documentation websites.
 - storageEngineHost `string`.
 The ip:port where storage engine requests should be sent.
 NOTE: you MUST set this property when deploying into a cluster of nodes.
-- domain `string`.
-A dns name (eg, A record) that maps to the Datastore host.
-This domain will act as a virtual host mapped to the latest deployed version of this Datastore.
-Documentation sites and credit urls can be distributed to users with this domain.
-NOTE that this is unique _per_ Datastore.
-You may only use it for a single Datastore version.
-If you have a custom port, it should _not_ be added to this variable, but will be appended to any urls you distribute (eg, `mydns.com -> 192.168.1.1`, `npx @ulixee/datastore credits install https://mydns.com:1818/free-credits?crd2234343:234234ssd3234`).
 - extractors: `object`.
 An object mapping names to [Extractors](./extractor.md).
   - key `string`.
 A unique name of the function.
   - value `Extractor`.
 A [Extractor](./extractor.md) instance.